 4. contact information for three references, including at least two from school or work

-5. Identify if you would prefer to be paid (about $500) or for academic credit.
+5. Identify if you would prefer to be paid or receive academic credit.

 Send application materials to Richard Watts, firstname.lastname@example.org.

 Student interns work with researchers conducting original research on Vermont related issues.
 Internships are per semester and can either be for pay or academic credit.
 Students-are expected to work 75-125 hours per semester.